MBA Application Rounds: When should you apply?

 By choosing to send your application at the optimal moment – when you have a strong GMAT score, outstanding letters, and polished essays – you can maximize your chances of turning your dream of attending a top MBA into a reality.

 You should submit your application when it is at its best.
-If you’re not sure your essays are ready or if you plan to take the GMAT additional times to improve your score, you may need to change which round you choose for your application.
+If you’re not sure your essays are ready, or if you plan to take the GMAT additional times to improve your score, you may need to change which round you choose for your application.
 In general, we recommend students apply in Round 1 or Round 2.
 If you are applying for European schools, Round 3 is also a viable option.
+In some unique cases, like ESADE (which has 8 rounds), rounds 4, 5 and 6 might even be viable options.

 This is especially true if you are part of an over-represented group (like male management consultants), since it will be much harder to stand out the more people with a profile like yours the school hears from.

 On the other hand, even if you have a great GMAT score, if you need to rush to complete your application, it’s better to wait.
-With top schools receiving more than 10,000 applications each year, an essay thrown together last minute is likely not going to help you gain admission into your dream school.
+With top schools receiving nearly 10,000 applications each year, an essay thrown together at the last minute is likely not going to help you gain admission into your dream school.

 For most of the top schools, except Harvard Business School and Stanford Graduate School of Business, acceptance rates are nearly identical in Round 1 and Round 2, so if you have a stronger application in January than in September, don’t despair!